nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">
 <p>
 When it comes to TypeScript applications, the most common problem with using external libraries (which can be federated remote modules) is that not all of them provide TypeScript types with the original code.
 In the context of module federation, this problem is aggravated by the fact that Webpack only loads resources from the federated module at runtime, TypeScript, however, needs those during compilation.
 Long story short, there’s no obvious way to publish and fetch the compile-time types.</p>
-<p>If you are facing this problem, you have following options:</p>
+<p>If you are facing this problem, you have the following options:</p>

 -- referencing types across monorepo (if possible);

--- packaging your types for distribution via a package registry (e.g. npm);
+-- packaging your types for distribution via a package registry (e.g., npm);

 -- @module-federation/typescript,

 -- @module-federation/native-federation-typescript.

 <p>
-Something to keep in mind when using remote types in the host is that as a result the host can become dependent on them.
-This means that each time remote changes its types, it can potentially break the host.
+Something to keep in mind when using remote types in the host is that, as a result, the host can become dependent on them.
+This means that each time the remote changes its types, it can potentially break the host.
 </p>

 </div>